photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 --------------

 A hamburger walks into a bar and asks the bartender for a menu.
-The bartender looks down at him and says, I’m sorry, we don’t serve food here.
+The bartender looks down at him and says, “I’m sorry, we don’t serve food here.”

 All the Rest {#all-the-rest .unnumbered}
 ============